Diabetes is a lifelong condition that causes a person's blood sugar level to become too high.

 - feeling very thirsty

-- weight loss and muscle wasting (loss of muscle bulk)
+- weight loss and loss of muscle bulk

-Symptoms of type 1 diabetes can develop quickly, over weeks or even days.
+Type 1 diabetes can develop quickly, over weeks or even days.

-Type 2 diabetes is far more common than type 1 diabetes, which occurs when the body does not produce any insulin at all.
-Around 90% of all adults in the UK with diabetes have type 2 diabetes.
+Type 2 diabetes is far more common than type 1 diabetes.
+In the UK, around 90% of all adults with diabetes have type 2 diabetes.

 Type 2 diabetes is often associated with obesity.
 Obesity-related diabetes is sometimes referred to as maturity-onset diabetes because it is more common in older people.